python-elective-kea/fall2023/source/notebooks/installation.md

 ### Clone the class repository and set up VS code to run the code
 1. Click on the "Source Control" icon in the left sidebar (the icon looks like a square with a branch).
 3. In the "Source Control" panel that appears at the left side of the window, click on the "Clone Repository" button.
 4. A textbox will appear asking for the repository URL.

-   Enter
+Copy/paste in the below url and press enter
 ```
    https://github.com/python-elective-kea/fall2023-code-examples-from-teachings.git
 ```

-and press Enter.

 5. Choose a local folder on your computer where you want to clone the repository and click "Clone".
 6. Once the repository is cloned, click on the "Explorer" icon in the left sidebar (the icon looks like a square with a folder).
 1. In the "Explorer" panel, navigate to the folder where you cloned the repository (e.g., `fall2023-code-examples-from-teachings`).